 |2G Coverage||✘ Not available|

-For instance, Three offers 5G at no extra cost to all of their customers.
-You can therefore access 5G coverage on any 5G-ready device.
-This is different from most other mobile networks which normally require you to have a specific 5G-ready price plan.
+For instance, Three offers 5G at no extra cost to all of their mobile network customers.
+You can therefore access 5G coverage if you’re using a 5G-ready device.
+This differs from many other networks where you’ll normally need to have a specific 5G-ready plan.

 Three 5G Coverage

 Three’s 5G network is their fastest and most advanced form of coverage.